AxonIQ/reference-guide/part-i-getting-started/quick-start.md

 ```

 > **Note** Command/Event definition looks a bit cumbersome, this can be avoided using hierarchy between commands/events, or using libraries like [lombok](https://projectlombok.org/), or using [kotlin](https://kotlinlang.org/) which provides more concise way of defining commands/events.
+>
+> Defined commands and events do not have `equals/hashCode/toString` methods overriden since our example would be lengthy.
+However, it is highly recommended to do so due to testing/debugging/auditing reasons.

 ### Aggregate